 You know you’ve made it in Hollywood when you’re the star of Marvel Studios’ first-ever superhero movie with a solo female lead.
-That’s what Brie Larson has achieved with Captain Marvel, a box office sensation that surpassed $1 billion in ticket sales worldwide.
+That’s what Brie Larson, 32, achieved with Captain Marvel, a box office sensation that catapulted her to A-list fame.

-But long before she was waging war on aliens—or winning an Oscar and Golden Globe for her role in Room—the 31-year-old was a child actress and teen pop singer.
+But long before she was waging war on aliens—or winning an Oscar and a Golden Globe for her role in the indie movie Room—she was a child actress and teen pop singer.
 And she has been walking the red carpet since the tender age of 12!

-Let’s take a look at Brie’s beauty evolution from 2002 to the present.
+Let’s take a look at her beauty evolution from 2001 to the present.

 At the 2002 Los Angeles Premiere of ‘The Time Machine’